 9.3.
 The findings in respect of the performed audit will be discussed and evaluated by the Parties and, where applicable, implemented accordingly as the case may be by one of the Parties or jointly by both Parties.

 9.4.
 The Processor will notify the Controller promptly of any request or complaint regarding the processing of Personal Data, which adversely impacts the Controller, unless such notification is not permitted under applicable law or a relevant court order.

 9.5.
 The costs of the audit will be borne by the Controller.

 10.2.
 The DPA may not be terminated in the interim.

 10.3.
 This DPA may only be amended by the Parties subject to mutual consent.

 10.4.
 The Processor shall provide its full cooperation in amending and adjusting this DPA in the event of new privacy legislation.

 11.1.
 In the case of any inconsistency between documents and the appendices thereto, the following order of priority will apply:

 11.2.
 Logs and measurements taken by the Processor shall be deemed to be authentic, unless the Controller supplies convincing proof to the contrary.

 11.3.
-This DPA shall be governed by the laws of Malta.
-The courts of Malta shall have exclusive jurisdiction for the settlement of all disputes arising under this DPA.
+This DPA shall be governed by the laws of Bulgaria.
+The courts of Bulgaria shall have exclusive jurisdiction for the settlement of all disputes arising under this DPA.